Women's Guide to Negotiating a Commercial Lease

-Once you have answers to the right questions, you can research more about types of leases, leasing terms, negotiating commercial leases.
-You will also be better able to plan your finances, and your negotiation strategies if you know what questions to ask.
+Women should not be intimidated by negotiating a good deal in commercial leases, but negotiating starts with asking the right questions.
+Once you have answers to the right questions, you can research the types of leases, leasing terms, and best negotiation methods.
+You will also be better able to plan your finances and your negotiation strategies if you know what questions to ask.

 Ask to see a copy of a sample lease.
-A landlord who refuses to let you have time to look over lease terms before signing is not one to be trusted.
-Commercial leases can be just a few pages but are more typically 15-20 or even more pages in length.
-If you want a lawyer to look over the lease and the landlord refuses, do not sign the lease!
+A landlord who refuses to allow you the time to review lease terms before signing is not one to be trusted.
+Commercial leases can be just a few pages but are typically 15-20 or more pages in length.
+If you require a lawyer to review the terms and the landlord refuses, do not sign the lease!

-There are many types of commercial leases and some overlap.
-Because certain types of leases may include services (like, janitorial, utilities, etc.) but other lease types do not, it is important that you specifically ask what kind of lease it is, as well as if it includes services, load fees, percentage fees, or other fees association with "net" leases.
+There are many types of commercial leases and some terms may overlap.
+However, certain terms, such as services (e.g., janitorial or utility), applicable to one lease may not apply to another.
+Therefore, it is important that you specifically understand the type of lease, as well as if it includes services, load fees, percentage fees, or other fees.

 Types of leases typically offered in commercial leasing include:

-Find out If the Terms of the Lease Are Negotiable
+Are the Terms of the Commercial Lease Negotiable?

-All commercial leases should always have at least some room for negotiation, no matter how small.
-A completely inflexible landlord is generally not someone you want to lease from because "inflexible" often equates with "unreasonable."
-If a landlord is unreasonable during lease negotiations, s/he may also be unreasonable or unfair once you are in the space and need repairs or considerations for unforeseen things like more parking, access to equipment or telephone rooms, etc.
+All commercial leases should always have at least some room for negotiation.
+A completely inflexible landlord is someone you do not want to lease from because "inflexible" often equates with "unreasonable."
+If a landlord is unreasonable during lease negotiations, they may also be unreasonable or unfair once you are in the space and need repairs or consideration for unforeseen items such as more parking, access to equipment, or telephone rooms.

 Negotiable terms include the length of the lease, free rent, smaller security deposits, and concessions for the tenant upgrading the space.
-Other areas typically negotiated in commercial leases include lower rent, caps on rent and "load" increases, reducing other fees, or eliminating them all together.
+Other areas typically negotiated in commercial leases include lower rent, caps on rent and "load" increases, and reduced or eliminated fees.

-When there is absolutely no room for any negotiation you immediately know two things: your landlord is unreasonable and you can probably do better elsewhere.
+When there is absolutely no room for negotiation, you immediately know two things: Your landlord is unreasonable and you can probably do better elsewhere.

-Sometimes, the best way to change the terms of a lease are to first negotiate the type of commercial lease.
-For example, a Triple Net lease requires tenants to always pay all or part of the taxes, insurance, and maintenance associated with use of the property.
+Sometimes the best way to change the terms of a lease is to first negotiate the type of commercial lease.
+For example, a triple net lease requires tenants to always pay all or part of the taxes, insurance, and maintenance associated with use of the property.
 These fees are paid in addition to the tenant's regular monthly rent.
-If you do not want to pay all these fees, you need to ask for a different type of lease.
+If you do not want to pay all these fees, you should ask for a different type of lease.

 Few business owners new to commercial leasing will look beyond their actual monthly rent and utility costs when determining if a space is affordable, but you also need to consider your insurance costs.

-Moving from a home-based business into "brick and mortar" space will cost you more to insure your business because, in addition to your own insurance needs, your landlord will probably require you to purchase insurance to protect him/her as well.
-As long as you occupy the space, you will have to have insurance coverage - it becomes a fixed expense along with your other rent expenses.
+Moving from a home-based business to a "brick and mortar" space will increase the cost to insure your business because, in addition to your own insurance needs, your landlord will probably require you to purchase insurance to protect them as well.
+As long as you occupy the space, you will need insurance coverage, which becomes a fixed expense along with your other rent expenses.

-GCL insurance offers the landlord protection from being sued under certain situations and this should be spelled out very clearly in your lease.
-While GCL offers you some protection, the landlord requires it to protect their own interest, not yours.
+Commercial general liability (CGL) insurance offers the landlord protection from being sued under certain situations and this should be spelled out very clearly in your lease.
+While CGL insurance offers you some protection, the landlord requires it to protect their own interest, not yours.

-You should also know in advance if the coverage must be in place before you can move in.
-Most landlords will require that you have a minimum (that they set) of general commercial liability (GCL) insurance prior to handing you keys to the space.
+You should also know in advance if the insurance coverage must be in place before you can move in.
+Most landlords will require that you have a minimum (that they set) of CGL insurance prior to handing you keys to the space.